umit-iace/tool-pywisp/docs/guide/index.rst

 - `dataPoints`: Data points, that come from the test rig.
 - `publicSettings`: Settings, that can be changed by the user in the GUI.
+- `connection`: Connection name, that is required to read and write to the correct connection.

 4 functions must be implemented: